senner007/jumbleScramblePluginPointer/readme.txt

 Todo:
-+ add global vars for 'top'/'left' and 'completeHeight'/'completeWidth'
 + lock method prototype
 + make dropLimit work in horizontal mode
 + add margin for elt to constructor the first time it is calculated in animateback